-- (1) The DHB will pay the PHO \$19.79 (GST exclusive) for administering a vaccine on the childhood immunisation schedule as detailed in the Immunisation Handbook, other than the influenza vaccine. - (2) The DHB will pay the PHO \$19.79 (GST exclusive) plus the purchase cost (inclusive of GST) of the vaccine from the nominated supplier, for administering the influenza vaccine to eligible people as defined by the Influenza Guidelines, between the time the vaccine becomes available each year (usually February or March) until 30 June of that same calendar year. - (3) The DHB will pay the PHO \$19.79 (GST exclusive) for administering the vaccine specified below to the person specified below: - (a) a Hepatitis B vaccine to a Service User who is a household or sexual contact of a person with acute Hepatitis B or a carrier of Hepatitis B; or - 4 a measles, mumps, and rubella vaccine to a Service User who is a household contact of a person with measles, mumps or rubella.
-Conditions of payment - (1) The DHB will pay the PHO in accordance with clause 3 only if:
+- (1) The DHB will pay the PHO \$21.00 (GST exclusive) for administering any vaccine (except the influenza vaccine and the zoster (shingles) vaccine) listed in the National Immunisation Schedule in the New Zealand Pharmaceutical Schedule issued by PHARMAC. - (2) The DHB will pay the PHO \$21.00 (GST exclusive) plus the purchase cost (inclusive of GST) of the vaccine from the nominated supplier, for administering the influenza vaccine to eligible people as defined by the Influenza Guidelines, between the time the vaccine becomes available each year (usually March) until 31 December of the same calendar year. - (3) The DHB will pay the PHO \$21.00 (GST exclusive) for administering the vaccine specified below to the person specified below: - (a) a Hepatitis B vaccine to a Service User who is a household or sexual contact of a person with acute Hepatitis B or a carrier of Hepatitis B; or - (b) a measles, mumps, and rubella vaccine to a Service User who is a household contact of a person with measles, mumps or rubella.